garenthoms/fx/_chapters/000-front/030-choosing.md

     - **Commission-Based:** They earn money through commissions on your trades, not from your losses.
     - **Narrower Spreads:** A-Book brokers offer tighter spreads compared to other brokers.
     - **Aligned Interests:** As your account grows and you trade more, they earn higher commissions, so they have a vested interest in your success.
+    - **Trade Receipt:** That reveals all aspects of the trade such as the fill price, execution speed, slippage and importantly, which liquidity provider filled the trade.

 ---